 It’s all about bridging the marketing gaps holding you back from true success.

-Jenny Hale is a marketing and social media consultant, coach, and teacher for military spouse and veteran business owners.
-Nicknamed “The Military Social Media Guru,” she uses her background working with military non-profits, corporate companies, the Army, and as an entrepreneur to help others struggling to meet their business dreams.
-With the goal of bridging the gap between the military community’s marketing efforts to civilians and vice versa, Jenny works to make an entrepreneur’s vision come to life.
-You can follow her on Twitter, LinkedIn, and Facebook.
+Jenny Hale is a military marketing and social media consultant and coach for military spouse and veteran business owners with military-themed businesses.
+Nicknamed “The Military Social Media Guru,” she uses her background working with military non-profits, military corporate companies, the Army, and as an entrepreneur to help military-focused entrepreneurs struggling to meet their online social media goals.
+You can follow her on Facebook Groups, Facebook, Twitter, LinkedIn, and Pinterest.